Pre-Baccalaureate

 • Course Materials: You are notified via your student portal at least two weeks prior to the start of your course regarding books or materials that you need to purchase.
 Other course specific supplies will be provided, if applicable.
 You should be prepared with pencils/pens, a notebook and any other essential items that you need for note-taking.

 • Canvas: You will have access to course-specific resources virtually in Canvas.
+Canvas is the Learning Management Tool that Brown University uses for course materials, syllabus, communication with instructors and other resources for each course.

 • Libraries: All active students are able to access University Library resources virtually.
 To visit the Brown University Library follow the link here